Temasys/GettingStarted/CPP/README.md

 ## Examples

-An implentation sample is available on Github : https://github.com/Temasys/skylinkcpp-demo
+A minimal implentation sample is available on Github : https://github.com/Temasys/skylinkcpp-demo (Additional information present in code comments)

 ## Known issues and limitations